 monday.com enables you to manage everything from one central hub, including planning, tracking, and delivering your team’s work.
 Their platform also integrates with a ton of other existing tools such as Salesforce, Outlook, and Microsoft Teams.

 Communication tools have also become increasingly more popular and robust the past couple years.
-These platforms offer your team a way to keep the lines of communication open and everyone working from the same playbook.
+These tools for managers offer your team a way to keep the lines of communication open and everyone working from the same playbook.
 As a Manager, it is important to establish clear communication expectations and guidelines to your team.
 Rather than expecting your employees to be always-on, have a plan in place for after work-hours communications.

 Our pick: Slack

 Slack is so much more than merely a messaging tool.
 Slack’s platform allows you to stay in touch with your team, work externally with business partners, and conduct video calls all in one user-friendly interface.
 With 85% of Slack users feeling more connected to their team, the platform’s sure to help strengthen team communication amongst your employees.

 When brainstorming employee recognition ideas, try exploring recognition tools and software to help streamline.
 An effective Manager builds a culture of recognition within their team.
 While recognition from a Manager is crucial to employee motivation levels, peer-to-peer recognition also helps keep employees feeling recognized and valued by their team.
 Lack of employee recognition can lead to lower employee engagement levels and burnout, which as a Manager, you definitely want to avoid.